fdrHighSchool/spring-2021-CSA/README.md

 # spring-2021-CSA

-# General Repo for AP Computer Science A, Franklin D. Roosevelt High School
+# General Repo for AP Computer Science A, FDR High School
 Primary organizational hub for those enrolled in this course.

 ## Organization of this Repo